XBRL is an Extra Fancy Knowledge Graph

 - Defines fact: XBRL explicitly defines the notion of a fact.
 So in terms of the atomic design methodology, XBRL is defined at the "molecular" level rather than the "atomic" level like RDF.
 This means two things.
 First, XBRL is a little bit easier to work with than RDF because there is a higher level of objects to work with.
 On the other hand, XBRL is not as flexible as RDF.
 XBRL is specifically "tuned" for business reports and financial reports.

-- Generating facts: XBRL has a mechanism for the generation of new facts from existing facts or information you provide.
+- Mechanism for generating facts: XBRL has a mechanism for the generation of new facts from existing facts or information you provide.
 See XBRL Formula, specifically Formula.

 - Lots of software: There is a lot of software that works with XBRL, conformance suites for testing software to make sure it works correctly, and there is a lot of open source software such as the open source XBRL processor Arelle.
 BREL is another open source XBRL processor.